naromero/hw4/README.md

 * ✔ Optional: After taking a picture, the picture is added to the view as a background view*

 *Camera does not work in simulator, but does work on a connected device

+A few things I'd like to note:
+* I addded a double tap to delete action on newly created views
+* New views cannot be created within the tray.
+This ensures that you always have access to tray items.

 ~12hrs work